aquilesC/aquiles.me/content/Extracellular vesicles as markers for prostate cancer.md

-[[Extracellular vesicle]]s can be used as markers for [[prostate cancer]].
+[[extracellular vesicles]] can be used as markers for [[prostate cancer]].
 Most likely it's not going to be the vesicles themselves that carry important information, but their cargo[@ramirez-garrastacho2021].
 The cargo may reflect the intracellular status and physiological state of their parental cells.
 The entire approach can also be included into the topic of [[liquid biopsy]].

 Gentle prostate massage can enrich the number of [[EV]] in urine, since it induces the secretion of prostatic fluid into the urethra, which is then mixed with urine.
 It is normally called *DRE* urine (Digital Rectal Examination).